beeper/barcelona/README.md

 `barcelona-mautrix` is a driver for connecting to matrix, via [matrix-imessage](https://github.com/mautrix/imessage). **This driver is in heavy development and stability is not guaranteed.
 You will find bugs!
 Please open issues as you find them so we can improve the driver.**

+Downloads for barcelona-mautrix are available for both [macOS](https://jank.crap.studio/job/barcelona/job/mautrix/lastSuccessfulBuild/artifact/darwin-barcelona-mautrix) and [iOS](https://jank.crap.studio/job/barcelona/job/mautrix/lastSuccessfulBuild/artifact/ios-barcelona-mautrix), though iOS is completely untested.
+Please open an issue with bugs you find on iOS as I do not actively develop or test on it.

+Ensure you have [com.apple.security.xpc.plist](https://github.com/open-imcore/barcelona/raw/mautrix/com.apple.security.xpc.plist) installed to `/Library/Preferences/com.apple.security.xpc.plist`, as this is required to allow communication with IMDPersistenceAgent directly (imagent does not provide efficient message querying APIs, IMDPersistenceAgent does).

 ## Built With
 - [Swift Package Manager](https://github.com/apple/swift-package-manager) – Dependency management
 - [GRDB](https://github.com/groue/GRDB.swift) – Used for SQLite